 “We as immigrants have an obligation to this country and we have ways that we contribute to the country,” Grace says.
 “That in itself should bind cities into protecting residents regardless of whether they are undocumented or not.”

-Since the beginning, America has been a nation founded on immigrants, and continues to be to this day.
+Since the beginning, America was a nation founded on immigrants, and continues to be to this day.
 Removing all undocumented immigrants from the U.S. would reduce the country’s gross domestic product by over $1 trillion, according to the American Action Forum.

 For the sake of securing a better future for her children, Grace embarked upon on a treacherous journey.
 Regardless of country of origin or immigration status, ultimately, everyone in this country is chasing the same dream.
 The difference?
-The country we were born, decided completely by chance.
+A quirk of where we were born.